FlowArg/Useful-Saves/README.md

 </p>

 ## Scheduler backing up to never lose anything !
-### Useful Saves, a simple, commands only, mod to create scheduled backup of your world or extras files
+### Useful Saves, a simple, commands only, plugin to create scheduled backup of your world or extras files

-_Not mandatory on the client, it could be only installed on the server !_

 ## Features